AdobeDocs/adobe-io-runtime/src/pages/guides/getting-started/activations.md

 # Retrieve Action Invocation Results

-The activation record contains information that helps you understand what happened: activation ID (the unique indentifier), namespace and action name, logs (if any), response (a dictionary that contains the status, success, and result).
+The activation record contains information that helps you understand what happened: activation ID (the unique identifier), namespace and action name, logs (if any), response (a dictionary that contains the status, success, and result).

 ## Activations TTL